massalabs/massa-docs/hackathon.rst

 Thyra is a client developed by Massa that plays the role of a gateway to the Massa blockchain.

-What is does and how to use it
+What it does and how to use it
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+To date, Thyra will enable you to store content, like a website, on the blockchain and assure its immutability as well as facilitate all the process.

 To date, Thyra will enable you to store content, like a website, on the blockchain and assure its immutability as well as facilitate all the process.